Derrick Henry, Titans stun Patriots 20-13 in wild-card upset

 As for this defeat, the Patriots’ fourth as a wild card, Brady noted: “They kind of stopped us in the first half and the second half and we couldn’t get the job done.”

+Meanwhile, the Titans (10-7) are headed next week to Baltimore, the league’s top team.

-There had been no scoring in the second half when All-Pro Brett Kern’s 58-yard punt that took up 10 of the final 25 seconds rolled down at the New England 1.
-Brady then was picked by former Patriot Logan Ryan for a 9-yard touchdown t o finish off the Patriots (12-5), who at one point were 8-0.
+There was no scoring in the second half when All-Pro Brett Kern’s 58-yard punt that took up 10 seconds rolled down at the New England 1.
+Brady then was picked by former Patriot Logan Ryan for a 9-yard touchdown to finish off the Patriots (12-5), who at one point were 8-0.

 The game’s first three possessions wound up as three long scoring drives.
 A 29-yard screen pass to James White set up Nick Folk’s 36-yard field goal, but Tennessee answered with a 75-yard march built around Henry.
 He had no role on the touchdown, Tannehill’s pass to a Harvard man, tight end Anthony Firkserthat made it 7-3.